AJay007-gif/Predictive-banking-analytics/README.md

 | Generalized Linear Model (GLM) | Non-normal distribution handling |

 **Evaluation Metrics:** RMSE, R², Residual Diagnostics, VIF, Actual vs. Predicted plots, Variable Importance

+####  Model 1 — Multiple Linear Regression
+Multiple Linear Regression was used as the baseline model for predicting account balance.
+This model estimates the linear relationship between a set of demographic and campaign predictors and the continuous outcome variable average account balance.
+As the foundational regression approach, it provides an interpretable benchmark against which more complex models are evaluated.
+The model was trained on the regression dataset using all available numerical predictors.
+Residual diagnostic plots were examined to assess assumptions of normality, homoscedasticity, and independence.
+Variable Inflation Factor (VIF) scores confirmed no severe multicollinearity among predictors.
+**Key findings:** Contact duration and the number of previous campaign contacts emerged as statistically significant positive predictors of account balance.
+Campaign frequency showed a negative relationship, suggesting that customers contacted more frequently during the current campaign tended to have lower balances possibly indicating lower-value targeting.

+####  Model 2 — Lasso Tuned Regression
+Lasso Regression was applied to address the risk of overfitting present in the baseline model and to perform automatic feature selection.
+By adding a regularization penalty (lambda) that shrinks less important variable coefficients toward zero, Lasso identifies only the most influential predictors of account balance producing a leaner, more generalizable model.
+The optimal lambda value was selected through cross-validation.
+Variables with low predictive contribution were removed from the model, reducing dimensionality and improving out-of-sample performance.
+**Key findings:** Lasso confirmed the significance of duration and previous contacts while removing weaker predictors, producing a more parsimonious model with comparable or improved predictive accuracy relative to the MLR baseline.

+###  Model 3 — Generalized Additive Model (GAM)
+GAM was employed to capture non-linear relationships between predictors and account balance that the linear models could not accommodate.
+Rather than fitting straight lines, GAM fits smooth curves to each predictor, allowing the model to flexibly represent the true shape of each relationship.
+This approach was particularly motivated by the right-skewed distribution of balance and the expectation that variables like age and campaign frequency would exhibit non-linear effects. for example, balance may increase with age up to a point before plateauing or declining.
+**Key findings:** GAM smooth term plots revealed meaningful non-linear patterns in several predictors.
+Age showed a curved relationship with balance, and contact duration exhibited a non-linear positive effect.
+GAM produced improved fit statistics compared to the linear baseline, validating the non-linear modeling approach.

 ##  Qualitative Analysis — Predicting Term Deposit Subscription